 Why window 10 won’t boot?

 Basically, when you start your PC or Laptop, the BIOS or UEFI Firmware is loaded, which performs a small set of checks on your hardware called the Power On Self Test (POST).
-And then The BIOS scans the hard disk master boot record, which loads an essential file into main memory called WINLOAD.EXE.
-And mostly if the master boot record corrupted windows 10 may fail to boot or display different error 0xc0000605.
+And then The BIOS scans the hard disk master boot record, which loads an essential file into the main memory called WINLOAD.EXE.
+And mostly if the master boot record corrupted windows 10 may fail to boot or display a different error 0xc0000605.

 Fix Windows 10 startup problems

 Since you’re unable to boot to Windows and the recovery did not work, we need an installation media to repair your PC.
 If you don’t have check how to create windows 10 installation media from here.
-When you are ready with Windows 10 installation media follow steps below.
+When you are ready with Windows 10 installation media follow the steps below.

 Unplug All Your USB Devices

 Sometimes your computer won’t boot because of a conflict with a USB device.
 You can solve this problem by unplugging all USB devices (and any other unneeded peripherals) and restarting the computer.
 If your computer stays on the same loading screen, removing all USB devices automatically solves the problem.
 Other times, you may need to restart the computer.

 Perform startup repair

 - Insert the installation media to your PC and restart windows,